AjayRaikar-Developer/Raikar.BatchJob/Raikar.BatchJob-Requirement.md

 - Add a progress bar printing console
 - Print result as table in Console
 - Copy Button in Report to get all failed Keys
+- Constructor refine
+- Circuit Breaker

 ## Features Backlog
 - Create a Nuget Package
+- A Subscriber method - Which polls results as in run time
+- Code comments
+- Github Package Intro
+- Github Examples
+- Throtteling | Ratelimiting

+## Eliminating
+- Reciving Action Method as input - As this does not support return types